• Skip to primary navigation

 This dish appears in various cookbooks of British India and is a popular dish on the menus of Indian restaurant in various parts of the world.

-Paneer Jalfrezi is a slightly spicy recipe made with paneer and a handful of vegetables.
-This restaurant style dish can be easily made at home in hardly any time.
+Paneer Jalfrezi is a spicy recipe made with paneer and vegetables.
+This restaurant style dish is easy to make at home in hardly any time.

 The recipe is quick, totally customizable and needs only a handful of ingredients.
 Paired with naan or rotis it is perfect for weekday dinner.
 Plus, it works really well in lunch boxes.

-How is Paneer Jalfrezi different from other paneer dishes?
+How is this different from other paneer dishes

 Paneer is the MOST popular items on the menu of Indian restaurants.
 There are places that have atleast 15-20 paneer items listed.